Pavitra122/Multi-Threaded-File-Downloader/README.md

 #### Features
 :heavy_check_mark: Multithreaded to allow concurretly downloading different parts of the file.
-:heavy_check_mark: Detects bad network connections and can pauses/resumes download automatically.
+:heavy_check_mark: Detects bad network connections and can pause/resume downloads automatically.
 :heavy_check_mark: The downloaded file can be quickly transferred across devices through a local network using a QR code.
 :heavy_check_mark: Progress bar to see the status of download.